jeffrey-almanzar/remote-javascript-jobs/README.md

 - Developers can learn about javascript interview questions and job hunting topics

-- Companies can post job ads for a priceUS
+- Companies can post job ads for a price

 ## Stack